magma/magma/lte/gateway/docker/README.md

 ## Deploying the containerized AGW on AWS

 - Build the docker images and push them to a registry of your choice
-- Look at [the cloudstrapper readme](../../../experimental/cloudstrapper/README.md) for an AWS setup
+- Look at [the cloudstrapper readme](../../../experimental/cloudstrapper/README.md) for an AWS setup (note: Cloudstrapper is deprecated and scheduled for removal)
     - If you are only interested in running the AGW, you only need steps 1 and 5.1
         - Step 1 will produce required AWS resources like security groups, S3 buckets, and a keypair, and download the keypair to a local directory that you specify
         - Step 5.1 will start and customize an Ubuntu machine and create an AMI snapshot of that machine.
 The machine stays running after the snapshot is taken.